Greenheart/swipeforfuture.com/README.md

 After 30 years of global stalemate, we've realized there is no such thing as a perfect solution.
 Instead, we need to find acceptable compromises to make any progress at all.

 But choosing acceptable compromises in a complex equation with ever-changing variables is a challenge to say the least.
-Especially if you don't take the time to see the bigger picture and understand how everything is connected 🕸
+Especially if you don't take your time to see the bigger picture and understand how everything is connected 🕸

 ## And that brings us to why you are here...